MBCProject/mbc-markdown/yfaq/README.md

 Yes.
 Sometimes an ATT&CK technique does not provide enough granularity for malware analysis-oriented use cases; therefore, multiple, more granular MBC behaviors may link to the same ATT&CK technique.

 For example, MBC defines separate behaviors for detecting sandboxes ([Sandbox Detection](../anti-behavioral-analysis/sandbox-detection.md)) and virtual machines ([Virtual Machine Detection](../anti-behavioral-analysis/virtual-machine-detection.md)).
 When ATT&CK was updated to include the  [Virtualization/Sandbox Evasion](https://attack.mitre.org/techniques/T1497/) technique, which includes detection of virtualization and sandboxes (although not obstruction in the sense of MBC's Dynamic Analysis Evasion behavior), the MBC behaviors were not combined.
 Rather, both were updated to show a relationship to the new ATT&CK technique.

+## <a name="corpus"></a>Malware Corpus ##

+### Are all behaviors for a malware sample captured in a corpus example? ###

+A behavior is listed for a corpus example only if an associated analysis report contains a narrative for the behavior or if the behavior is identified by an automated tool.
+For automated tools, the description is taken from the rule name (e.g., "initialize Winsock library" --> "Shamoon initializes a Winsock library").

+While under development, a corpus example may contain a limited number of behaviors (e.g., behaviors of particular interest may be added first).

+### Are all known IoCs captured in a corpus example? ###

+Corpus examples include some but not all indicators of compromise (IoCs) due to space considerations.

 ## References